3.F. Election Workers

 Election workers do not wear Election Judge badges or labels, but may wear other badges or labels that identify them as not being Election Judges.

-Election workers do not participate in challenges or vote on challenges.
+Election workers do not participate in challenges or can vote on a challenge.

 Election workers are to be treated by the poll watcher with the same courtesy due to Election Judges.